ConnectBox/connectbox-pi/docs/deployment.md

 - Sample content is deployed by default.
 To prevent sample content being deployed, add `-e deploy_sample_content=False` to the `ansible-playbook` commandline.
 - The Wireless SSID can be changed from the admin interface but it can also be changed at deployment time.
 To specify a different ssid, add `-e ssid="<new ssid>"` to the `ansible-playbook` commandline e.g. `-e ssid="My Connectbox"`.
-- sshd is stopped and disabled by default at the end of the ansible playbook run.
-This is done to addresses the problem of unauthorised remote access when default passwords are not changed, but does so in a way that it's easy to restore access if it was done by mistake.
-To leave sshd running at the end of the playbook run add `-e disable_sshd_after_run=False` to the `ansible-playbook` commandline.
-The [Raspbian security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) describes how to re-enable sshd if it was disabled by mistake.
+- sshd is stopped and disabled by default at the end of the ansible playbook run, and the user account is locked (with `usermod -L`).
+This is done to prevent unauthorised remote access and console access, particularly if operating system default passwords are not changed.
+If you do not want this to happen add `-e developer_mode=False` to the `ansible-playbook` commandline, but realise that this leaves the device in an insecure mode.
+If you have inadvertently locked yourself out, the [Raspbian security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) describes how to re-enable sshd and you can re-enable the account using information at RaspberryPi Spy - [Reset a lost Raspberry Pi password)[http://www.raspberrypi-spy.co.uk/2014/08/how-to-reset-a-forgotten-raspberry-pi-password/)
-- The default user account is locked at the end of the ansible playbook run.
-This is done to prevent unauthorised access to the console via ssh using the default Raspbian username and password.
-To prevent the account being locked, generate a crypt(3) password hash and add `-e 'user_account_pw_hash=your-hash-string'` to the `ansible-playbook` commandline.
-The [Ansible documentation](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) provides instructions on generating crypt(3) format hashes.
-Raspbian expects hashes in sha-512 format.
-If you mistakenly lock your account follow the instructions at [Reset a lost Raspberry Pi password)[http://www.raspberrypi-spy.co.uk/2014/08/how-to-reset-a-forgotten-raspberry-pi-password/)

 ## Use the ConnectBox